bitboxer/bitboxer.de/_posts/2015-01-04-31-31c3-retrospective.md

 The [31c3](https://events.ccc.de/congress/2014/wiki/Main_Page).
 What an awesome way to end the year 2014.
-For all of you who don't know what the 31c3 was: a conference organized by the [chaos computer club](http://www.ccc.de), Europe's largest collective of hackers.
+For all of you who don't know what the 31c3 was: a conference organized by the [Chaos Computer Club](http://www.ccc.de), Europe's largest collective of hackers.
 Four days with over 10.000 people and talks on technology, society and utopia.